 Surrey Fest Downtown is a free one-day community festival.
 It includes live entertainment, family-friendly activities and community info stalls at Holland Park.

 Surrey Fest Community Festival

 Previously known as the Whalley Community festival, the event is a medium-sized affair.
-It attracts about 4000 or so attendees in years with good weather.
-In 2020 the event was going to celebrate its 22nd anniversary, but then couldn’t because of the coronavirus.
-The event was cancelled the following year too.
+It attracts about 4,000 or so attendees in years with good weather.
+In 2022 the event celebrated its 22nd anniversary when it was held on Saturday, June 18th.
+The event was cancelled in 2020 and 2021 because of the coronavirus.

 What to Expect

 At Surrey Fest Downtown each year there are a small number of food and market vendor stalls, community organization informational booths, a silent auction and live performances.

 In total, over four dozen businesses and other local groups usually participate and have a presence at the event.
-They represent everything from credit unions, church groups, artists and non-profit organizations like Girl Guides and Crime Stoppers.
+They represent everything from credit unions, church groups and artists to non-profit organizations such as Girl Guides and Crime Stoppers.

 If you want to learn about the local community and organizations in it, Surrey Fest Downtown at Holland Park is a good place to go.

 Surrey Fest Downtown is a fairly simple and low-key affair for the most part, but it does offer great live entertainment at specific times.
-Below is the schedule of events in 2022.
+Below was the schedule of events in 2022.
 2023’s schedule of events is to be confirmed.

 (Note: Times and details are subject to change.)

 - 11:00 am – Opening Welcome

 - 11:30 am – Zumba Class

 - 11:55 am – Sun Hang Do Martial Arts Demonstrations

 - 3:00 pm – Reckless